 The days where the Italian mafia was truly in control, New York City’s urban areas, primarily Harlem, had its own share of bosses like Stephanie St Clair (Madam Queen), Bumpy Johnson and Dillard “Red” Morrison.
 All would mainly be in charge of multiple rackets like running numbers, which is similar to the modern day’s lottery, and other hustles that were often popular during those days.

-Individuals: AFaison, Rich Porter, Gangsta Lou, Unique, Fritz, Ms Tee, Chiles, Shue, and many others.
+Individuals: Azie Faison, Rich Porter, Gangsta Lou, Unique Hall, Fritz Simmons, Ms Tee, Kevin Chiles, Peter Shue, and many others.

 CREWS: 112th Street No Fear, Same Gang, Red Top Crew, Yellow Top Crew, 139th and Lenox’ NFL Crew, 142nd Street Lynch (Simms brothers), and others.

-While old school Kingpins and players in the streets of the 1970s and 1980s are quite as familiar as other cities, one neighborhood that did standout, Wayne Miner.
+While old school Kingpins and players in the streets of the 1970s and 1980s are quite as familiar as other cities, one neighborhood that did standout was Wayne Miner.
 This high rise housing complex just minutes away from downtown Kansas City consisted of five buildings for low income families, from the early 1960s to the late 1980s.
-What was constructed to help families get on their feet, quickly turned into the city’s most dangerous neighborhoods as the majority of the homicides in the 1980s were in the housing complex.
+What was constructed to help families get on their feet quickly turned into the city’s most dangerous neighborhood as the majority of the homicides in the 1980s were in the Wayne Minor housing complexes.

 Despite the destruction of the old Wayne Minor housing complex, which is around 12th Street, the area still remained reputable with the rise of the smaller housing complexes, like Parker Square.
 While being known for being affiliated with the Crips, the 12th Street area had another affiliations, which was the 5Ace2.
 The Five Ace Deuce was a connection between 12th and another notorious community, 51st Street.